voiceflow/runtime-client-js/docs/advanced-usage.md

 #### Getters

 Voiceflow projects have variables that are modified as the app is executing.
 You can access the variable state at a particular point in time through `context.variables`.
-Recall that a `Context` is a snapshot of app state, so the values of `.variables` between different `Context`s will be different.
+Recall that a `Context` is a snapshot of app state, so the value of `.variables` at one particular `Context` is the value of the variables at some previous fixed point in time.

 - `.get(variableName)` - Used to retrieve a single variable value
 - `.getAll()` - Returns an object containing all variables